vivganes/vivganes.github.io/_posts/2016-03-22-agile-wallboards.md

 This post talks more about electronic form of the Wallboard.

 ## Why is an Electronic Wallboard needed?
-Wallboard serves two sets of people in the organization:
+Electronic Wallboard serves two sets of people in the organization:

 1. **The team** - The team uses real data to make daily decisions to reach their iteration goal.